abstract-333/abstract-333/README.md

 I believe in making everything good and beautiful.
 I put my heart into my work, ensuring that every piece of code, every system, and every design is crafted with love and attention to detail.
 I take pride in creating not just functional solutions, but beautiful ones as well.

-## My Mission

-As a proud **Ukrainian-Syrian** developer, I aim to combine innovative thinking with cutting-edge technologies to create impactful solutions.
-My interests lie in:

-- **Building highly efficient backend systems.**
-- **Leveraging advanced database technologies** to store and manage data effectively.
-- **Embracing modern architectural patterns** like DDD to ensure clarity and scalability in complex systems.
-- **Promoting best practices in testing and automation** to enhance software quality.
-- **Applying algorithmic knowledge** to craft optimized and intelligent solutions.

 [![My Skills](https://skillicons.dev/icons?i=py,fastapi,githubactions,flask,redis,postgres,mysql,mongodb,git,docker,nginx,sentry,dart,flutter&perline=7)](https://skillicons.dev)